 On Pumpkin Festival Weekend, October 25-26, the congregation held worship on Saturday evening at 5pm Saturday INSTEAD OF on Sunday morning.
 This was a special Halloween-themed service.
 Many participants wore costumes; children trick-or-treated through the sanctuary then went to Kids Club for Halloween activities.

-Pastor Dennis Johnson will lead a seven-session adult education course on the book of Job, beginning September 23.
-The series will run on Tuesday nights, from 7:00 to 8:15 at the church.
-Titled “The Every Person: Job and the Life of Faith,” topics will include an Introduction to Job the Book and the Person, An Ancient Story of Every Person, Job’s Impatience, When Familiar Answers Fail, Closing Arguments, The Voice of the Whirlwind, and Life Within Our Limits.
+Pastor Dennis Johnson led a seven-session adult education course on the book of Job, in September and October.
+Titled “The Every Person: Job and the Life of Faith,” topics included an Introduction to Job the Book and the Person, An Ancient Story of Every Person, Job’s Impatience, When Familiar Answers Fail, Closing Arguments, The Voice of the Whirlwind, and Life Within Our Limits.

 On Sunday, September 7 the Federated congregation celebrated Rally Day.
 The morning began with 10:00 am worship.
 During the service the congregation celebrated their safe journeys and reunion with “water communion” – sharing water collected from summer activities and travels.
 Rally Day is the start of the fall Sunday School program known as Kids’ Club and there were lots of children attending.
 Nursery care was available for the youngest little ones.

 Following the service, the Board of Religious Education hosted games and activities for all ages.
 Topping off the morning was a potluck in Dutton Hall.
 The Board of Membership and Fellowship providee beverages; members and friends brought a dish to share and their own table service.